cisco/mercury/doc/protocol-guidelines.md

-- a parser should avoid parsing data until it is necessary, and instead determine the high level structure of a message, storing just enough data to understand that structure, allowing the the user of the library to determine exactly what data elements will be fully parsed, and providing functions to do so.
+- a parser should avoid parsing data until it is necessary, and instead determine the high level structure of a message, storing just enough data to understand that structure, allowing the user of the library to determine exactly what data elements will be fully parsed, and providing functions to do so.